DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 ## Best Practices for Shaping the UL

-1. Ensure that you have **linguistic consistency**
+1. Ensure the **linguistic consistency**
     * If you are using a term in code that the domain expert doesn’t say, you need to check it with her
         * It could be that you have found a concept that was required, so it needs to be added to the UL and understood by the domain expert
         * Alternatively, maybe you misunderstood something that the domain expert said; therefore, you should rectify the code with the correct term

 1. Create a **glossary of domain terms** with the domain expert to avoid confusion
     * Ensure that you use one word for a specific concept

-1. Don’t use terms that have a specific meaning in software development
-    * such as design pattern names...
+    * Don’t use terms that have a specific meaning in software development (such as design pattern names...)

 1. Use the language to drive the design of your code
     * The **UL should be visible everywhere**, from namespaces to classes, and from properties to method names